dheeman00/MicroInfluencer/README.md

 # MicroInfluencer

-Currently this repo contains the label files for the Micro-Influencer project.
+Currently this repo  associated with the Micro-Influencer project.

+## Labeled Files
+- File 1:
+- File 2:

+## Code